 Early in December of 1969 I was recommended for promotion to Specialist 5 (E-5, NCO).
-I caught a ride on a UH-1 helicopter from our fire support base near the Cambodian border back to our Artillery HQ Battery at the base camp near Cu Chi.
-There, I faced a promotion board consisting of our radar section officer (WO-3), our Battery commander (Captain), our 1st Sergeant (E-7) and a Staff Sergeant (E-6).
+I caught a ride on a UH-1 helicopter from our Fire Support Base near the Cambodian border back to our Artillery HQ Battery at the base camp near Cu Chi.
+There, I faced a promotion board consisting of our radar section officer (CWO-3), our Battery commander (Captain), our 1st Sergeant (E-7) and a Staff Sergeant (E-6).
 I had studied hard, so I sailed through the deluge of questions without any trouble.
 I recall our 1st Sergeant getting a bit irked with me because he failed to trip me up with his multitude of questions – I answered every one correctly.

 After the promotion board ordeal was finished, I headed off to a nearby mess hall to get a rare hot meal.
 It was late in the day, so I had to stay over night in the HHQ Battery area.
 I did not mind being out of the field for a bit, plus I would also enjoy a rare hot breakfast in the morning.